PlebeianTech/plebeian-market/README.md

 ## About

-**Plebeian Market** is the self-sovereign marketplace of the internet, powered by Bitcoin and the Lightning Network for payments and by Nostr for communications.
+**Plebeian Market** is the self-sovereign marketplace of the Internet, powered by Bitcoin and the Lightning Network for payments and by Nostr for resilience.

 What you see here is the initial implementation of a larger vision of fully decentralized e-commerce.

 While we are also running *[plebeian.market](https://plebeian.market/)* - a Plebeian Market instance - others can, and are encouraged to, run their own instances.
 Whether on your own hardware using Umbrel or Start9 or on a VPS, running a Plebeian Market instance is what makes your community self-sovereign and in control of its data.

-Our vision of the future involves small communities around the world running their own market places.
-At the same time, these market places communicate with each other, which is why we like to call Plebeian Market *the mycelium of free commerce*.
+Our vision of the future involves small communities around the world running their own market places, which is why we like to call Plebeian Market *the mycelium of free commerce*.

+## Architecture

+To achieve resilience, the marketplace has two independent components: the **back office** and the **front office**.

+Merchants use the **back office** to create listings, which are forwarded to known Nostr relays.
+The **back office** does therefore not need to be accessible from the Internet - it can be hosted on an Umbrel or Start9 running in one's closet.
+This ensures that the merchants are always in control of their data!

+Buyers use the **front office** to make purchases.
+This is a *client-side* web app, that doesn't talk to the **back office** (remember, the back office might not be accessible on the Internet!), and only talks to Nostr relays.
+This app can therefore be hosted on something as simple as GitHub pages - or it can even be sent around using email!
+A merchant could indeed, in theory, email a `.html` page to its customers, which, when opened, connects to Nostr relays, displays the merchant's stall, takes orders from the buyers, and forwards the orders back to the Nostr relays.

+The **back office** then connects to the known Nostr relays, fetches the orders that the buyers have placed and replies back with invoices that the buyers needs to pay.

 ## Install